vleon1/xargparse/docs/argparse.rst

     --foo [FOO]  foo help

-    The %(prog)s format specifier is available to fill in the program name in your usage messages. description
+    The %(prog)s format specifier is available to fill in the program name in your usage messages.
+    _description

-    Most calls to the :class:`ArgumentParser` constructor will use the description= keyword argument.
+    Most subclasses to the :class:`ClassParser` will overwrite the _description= keyword argument.
 This argument gives a brief description of what the program does and how it works.
 In help messages, the description is displayed between the command-line usage string and the help messages for the various arguments:

+    >>> class Arguments(ClassParser):
-    >>> parser = argparse.ArgumentParser(description='A foo that bars')
+    ...   _description = 'A foo that bars'
+    ...
-    >>> parser.print_help()
+    >>> Arguments().print_help()
     usage: argparse.py [-h]

     A foo that bars